oracle/oci-native-ingress-controller/GettingStarted.md

 type: kubernetes.io/tls
 ```
 Note: If `ca.crt` field is missing/empty, the entire certificate chain is expected to be present in `tls.crt`.
 The server certificate MUST be first, followed by chain of CAs.
+For certificate renewals, update the secret with the renewed certificate contents.
+In case the certificate subject information like CN, SAN, Organization, etc. are changed, the secret must be recreated.

 Ingress Format:
 ```